torgeiraamboe/torgeiraamboe.github.io/content/posts/2020/vertical-monoids/index.md

 Not everyone is familiar with monoids, so to set the stage for the rest of the post we define a monoid to be a set $M$ together with a map $\mu:M\times M\longrightarrow M$ and a distinguished element $1 \in M$ such that $m(a, 1) = a = m(1, a)$ and $m(m(a, b), c) = m(a, m(b, c))$ for all $a, b, c \in M$.
 This makes m an associative multiplication on $M$ with a two-sided unit $1$.
 We can kind of think about a monoid as a group without inverses, but pulling all intuition from groups might turn out bad.

 We can define more general versions of monoids by using category theory.
-This makes use of monoidal categories, which we have talked about a little while ago.
-A monoid in a monoidal category $(\mathcal{C}, \otimes, I)$ is an object $M$ together with a map $\mu:M\otimes M\longrightarrow M$, called multiplication, and a map $\eta: I\longrightarrow M$, called the unit, such that the associative law and left and right unit laws hold.
+This makes use of monoidal categories, which we have talked about [a little while ago]({{<ref "posts/2020/defining-the-cosmos-1">}}).
+A _monoid in a monoidal category_ $(\mathcal{C}, \otimes, I)$ is an object $M$ together with a map $\mu:M\otimes M\longrightarrow M$, called multiplication, and a map $\eta: I\longrightarrow M$, called the unit, such that the associative law and left and right unit laws hold.

 ![Error loading image](images/triangle_identity.png)

 ![Error loading image](images/pentagon_identity.png)

 Here $\alpha$ is the associator in the monoidal category and $\lambda$, $\rho$ are the unitors.
-These are described a bit in the previously mentioned post.
+These are described a bit in the [previously mentioned post]({{<ref "posts/2020/defining-the-cosmos-1">}}).
 We see that this notion of monoid in a monoidal category is essentially equal to the one previously stated using sets, in fact the first definition is the same as a monoid in the monoidal category of sets, $Set$.

-If we recall back to the discussion about $2$-categories in the post about the homotopy hypothesis, we defined what we called vertical composition of $2$-morphisms.
+If we recall back to the discussion about $2$-categories in the earlier [post about the homotopy hypothesis]({{<ref "posts/2020/the-homotopy-litmus-test">}}), we defined what we called vertical composition of $2$-morphisms.
 This notion of vertical is the reason for saying that monads are somehow vertical monoids.
 If we draw $1$-morphisms horizontally, as we usually do, then we can draw $2$-morphisms vertically.

 ![Error loading image](images/vertical_map.png)